grahampugh/grahampugh.github.io/_posts/2017-11-02-how-many-policies.md

 Should I mention here that you can do all the above in Munki with one `pkginfo` file, one package, two manifests and two categories?
 No, probably not...

 How are the rest of you doing this?
 This workflow is still in development, and not yet fully scripted.
 I'd love to hear about any improvements you might have!

+---

+*Updated 2017-11-22 with some improvements (and another smart group!).*

 {% include urls.md %}